 Key Information for MBBS Graduates

 After completing MBBS, it might be difficult for some to dedicate much time for NEET PG preparation on your own, that too if you’re practicing.
 Taking up training and coaching can prove beneficial.
 Also, undertaking PG after MBBS in India is a costly affair if you don’t acquire a seat in government medical colleges.
 Whereas studying abroad can give you great exposure and also be economical depending on the country.

 Texila American University offers training along with a fellowship in PG with the Royal College of UK Exam training program.
 This program is crafted, especially for doctors, so that they can develop their existing knowledge and skillset.
 Also, this program will equip you with added experience and enhance mastery in the clinical and service aspects of diverse specializations.
 The curriculum combines both theoretical and clinical components.
 This program also offers an intensive training program for the Royal College of UK examinations.

 In addition to the above, Texila American University offers many benefits for those who are undertaking a PG program.

 The post-graduation (PG) programs include attractive stipend while you study and exclusive training for the RCP exam.
-This program is an elite option to obtain a Fellowship in Master of Medicine/Master of Surgery degree on completion of two aspects: the RCP Part II and the successful completion of the Thesis.
+This program is an elite option to obtain a Fellowship in Clinical Cardiology with Critical care degree on completion of two aspects: the RCP Part II and the successful completion of the Thesis.